keenan-smith/Thanking/README.md

 # Thanking
 Source code for the :thanking: Unturned hack.
-Credits to ExtraConcentratedJuice, Defcon42, Kr4ken, and Trojaner.
+Credits to ExtraConcentratedJuice, Defcon42, and Kr4ken.

 Mirrored from a private GitLab repo.